bertvi/consent/ServiceDeclarationApi/README.md

            ]
         }

-2. Testing with Swagger
+## 4.2 Testing with SWAGGER <a name="testing_swagger"></a>

-  * Open url http://localhost:8082/api-docs in the browser
+  * Open url https://localhost:8443/api-docs in the browser

   - Swagger does not allow performing any requests without the JWT token in the header

   ![Service Declaration API Swagger](swagger.png)

-2.1 Getting the heartbeat of the system
+### Getting the heartbeat of the system

   ![HeartBeat](swagger_heartbeat.png)

-2.2.1 Requesting a JWT token
+### Requesting a JWT token

   ![JWT](swagger_jwt.png)

-2.2.2 Requesting a JWT token with invalid credentials
+### Requesting a JWT token with invalid credentials

   ![Invalid Credentials](swagger_invalid_credentials.png)

-2.3.1 Adding a service declaration
+### Adding a service declaration

   ![Add declaration](swagger_add_declaration.png)

-2.3.2 Adding a service declaration which already exists
+### Adding a service declaration which already exists

   ![Add declaration duplicate](swagger_add_declaration_duplicate.png)

-2.3.3 Adding a service declaration which has its ValidUntil parameter in the past
+### Adding a service declaration which has its ValidUntil parameter in the past

   ![Add declaration ValidUntil in past](swagger_add_declaration_validuntil_past.png)

-2.3.4 Adding a service declaration which maxCacheValue parameter has negative value
+### Adding a service declaration which maxCacheValue parameter has negative value

   ![Add declaration MacCache negative](swagger_add_declaration_maxcache_negative.png)

-2.4.1 Listing service declarations for a given service provider
+### Listing service declarations for a given service provider

   ![List declarations](swagger_list_declarations.png)

-2.4.2 Listing service declarations with a too broad query (not enough parameters)
+### Listing service declarations with a too broad query (not enough parameters)

   ![List declarations missing provider](swagger_list_declarations_provider_missing.png)

-2.4.3 Listing service declarations with a service provider which does not exist
+### Listing service declarations with a service provider which does not exist

   ![List declarations too borad query](swagger_list_declarations_too_broad.png)

-2.5.1 Updating the ValidUntil of a given service declaration
+### Updating the ValidUntil of a given service declaration

   ![Update declarations](swagger_update_declaration.png)

-2.5.2 Updating the ValidUntil for a service declaration which does not exist
+### Updating the ValidUntil for a service declaration which does not exist

   ![Update declarations missing declaration](swagger_update_declaration_not_exists.png)

-2.5.3 Updating the ValidUntil for a given service declaration with the parameter ValidUntil in the past
+### Updating the ValidUntil for a given service declaration with the parameter ValidUntil in the past

   ![Update declarations ValidUntil in past](swagger_update_declaration_validuntil_past.png)